NLeSC/guide/languages/javascript.md

 * [Jasmine](http://jasmine.github.io/), a behavior-driven development framework for testing JavaScript code.
 * [Karma](http://karma-runner.github.io/), Test runner, runs tests in web browser with code coverage.
 Use [PhantomJS](http://phantomjs.org/) as headless webbrowser on CI-servers.
 * [Tape](https://github.com/substack/tape), a minimal testing framework that helps remove some of the black-box approach of some of the other frameworks.
+* [Jest](https://github.com/facebook/jest), a test framework from Facebook which is integrated into the [Create React App](https://github.com/NLeSC/create-react-app)

 ## Web based tests
 To interact with web-browsers use [Selenium](http://docs.seleniumhq.org/).